ossf/security-reviews/reviews/npm/atom-node-module-installer/review-1.md

 ### Summary

-Known critical vulnerability, no tests exist in project, package has not been updated since 2014.
+Known critical vulnerability.
 Do not use this package if possible, as there is no existing patch.
 If necessary, ensure you are on a private, trusted network during installation.

 ### Details